 The oven has to be really hot to heat the naan properly.
 Reheating should be quick and efficient to maintain the texture of the bread.
 Preheat the oven thoroughly at 400 degrees F and only then insert the naan into it.

-Step 2: Sprinkle some Water over naan and Put to Heat
+Step 2: Sprinkle some Water over Naan and Put to Heat

-Place the naan on a baking paper and sprinkle a little water over it.
+Place the naan on a baking sheet and sprinkle a little water over it.
 This way, you can prevent the bread from drying out completely at a high temperature.
-Then, put the naan in the oven and bake for about 2 to 3 minutes.
+Then, put the naan bread in the oven and bake for about 2 to 3 minutes.
 It won’t take longer than that.

 FAQs